2025 Mississippi State Bulldogs football team

-The 2025 Mississippi State Bulldogs football team represents Mississippi State University in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
-The Bulldogs are led by second-year head coach Jeff Lebby.
-The team plays its home games at Davis Wade Stadium located in Starkville.
+The 2025 Mississippi State Bulldogs football team represented Mississippi State University in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+The Bulldogs were led by second-year head coach Jeff Lebby.
+The team played its home games at Davis Wade Stadium located in Starkville.

-The team has managed to improve upon its 2–10 record of the previous season with their win in Week 3 over Alcorn State, as well as a 4–0 start, their first since 2014, including an upset win over former No. 12 Arizona State.
-The team also snapped a 16–game losing streak in SEC play dating back to 2023 with a win over the Arkansas Razorbacks.
+The team managed to improve upon its 2–10 record of the previous season with their win in Week 3 over Alcorn State, as well as a 4–0 start, their first since 2014, including an upset win over then No. 12 Arizona State.
+The team also snapped a 16–game losing streak in SEC play dating back to 2023 with a win over Arkansas.
+Despite a promising 4–0 start, the team instead floundered to a 1–7 record in SEC play.

+The Mississippi State Bulldogs drew an average home attendance of 53,186, the 38th-highest of all college football teams.